caglaraydin/phd_thesis_markdown/source/11_chapter_2.md

 [@Stiny:2006tq] Page 58
-I’ve never been an authority on the proper use of shapes—when my first research paper was published, with James Gips.4 This was the official beginning of the subject.
+I've never been an authority on the proper use of shapes—when my first research paper was published, with James Gips.4 This was the official beginning of the subject.
 Gips and I were doctoral students at Stanford and UCLA, respectively, interested in how you could calculate with shapes.
 We worked out the idea for shape grammars together, with surprises in mind.
-That’s what we called ambiguity.
+That's what we called ambiguity.
 But this was a problem when it came to putting shape grammars on a computer.
 Gips developed a couple of neat programs, but neither of them allowed for ambiguity.5 You could calculate with shapes on a computer only if you could describe them with symbols.
 You had to segment shapes into lowest-level con- stituents to start.
 Then there was the combinatorial play with simple things to make complex ones.
 Meanwhile, I worked out the details of embedding, so that you could calculate with shapes in the same way you see.6 Symbols were unnecessary for shape grammars—on a computer or not.

  Page 4 [@Sonmez:2018jx]
 Alternatively, SGs can be interpreted as computing environments, in which the basic elements are shapes, instead of symbols [10].
 However, it is not straightforward to implement such systems for automatic derivation through symbolic computation [11].
 In a regular SG, all the rules whose left hand sides are satisfied can become activated simultaneously.
 In the original SG formulation, there is no explicit mechanism to control the application sequence of these rules [12].
 For this reason, traditional SG applications have been operated manually or interactively, while recent applications moved towards restricted SGs, which are usually coupled with optimization approaches or other control mechanisms.
 The latter mostly proceed from a single representation to automatically extract a generative model (Fig. 3).
 This capability may be exploited for automated problem setting.